 Additionally, unlike Tomo, Grow Credit only allows you to use the card to pay for subscriptions, such as Netflix, Amazon Prime and Spotify.
 However, like Tomo, it does report your payment history to all three major credit bureaus.

 OpenSky Secured Visa Card

-However, OpenSky’s offering is a secured credit card, which requires a $200 security deposit to open.
+However, OpenSky’s offering is a secured credit card, which requires at least a $200 security deposit to open.
 Additionally, the card has an annual fee of $35.
-If you are not willing to pay for the initial deposit and recurring annual fee, the Tomo credit card might be a better option for you.
+If you are not willing to make the initial deposit and pay for the recurring annual fee, the Tomo credit card might be a better option for you.

 How To Apply

 Tomo uses different data points to decide if you are eligible for the card.
 Although Tomo does not conduct a hard pull on your credit history, the company does require at least one linked checking, savings or asset account with a balance of at least $1,000 as part of its underwriting process.
 The company checks your cash flow and banking history to be able to approve your application and set an appropriate credit limit.